rockys-project/Stock-Price-Analysis/README.md

-# Stock-Price Analysis
-## Analyzed the Stock Price of Tesla and GME
+# Stock Price and Revenue Analysis of Tesla and GameStop

 * In this project, we analyzed the share price and quarterly revenue of Tesla(TSLA) and GameStop(GME).